• Home

 Start with Small, Gradual Changes

 Try to be patient with yourself and your goals.
 Making big, dramatic dietary changes is difficult and can set you up to fail.
-Rather than adopting a strict diet that eliminates many of your favorite foods, look for a plan, like the Noom weight loss program, that allows you to still indulge in some of your favorite foods.
+Rather than adopting a strict diet that eliminates many of your favorite foods, look for a plan, that allows you to still indulge in some of your favorite foods.
 Eating in moderation and limiting some high-calorie foods is a more manageable and practical long-term option than a diet that completely transforms your eating habits.

 Be aware of your personal habits that may sabotage your success.
 If you tend to overeat when you’re stressed or feeling emotional, knowing about these habits can help you to avoid slip-ups and take steps to keep yourself successful.
 Know that you’re an emotional eater?
-Stock your kitchen with Kind Snacks, which are a much healthier option than indulging in chips or candy.
+Stock your kitchen with snacks that are a much healthier option than indulging in chips or candy.

 Assess your diet and go-to foods for hidden problems, like foods that contain too much sugar or non-nutritious foods that are full of empty calories.
 For instance, some cooking oils are much healthier than others.
-Opt for olive oil, butter, and coconut oil and try to avoid soybean oil, canola oil, and corn oil, which can contain GMOs.
+Opt for extra virgin olive oil, butter, and coconut oil, and try to avoid soybean oil, canola oil, and corn oil, which can contain GMOs.

 Having moral support from friends and family can help to change your eating habits.
 Ask a partner to enjoy healthier foods with you, and when you go out to eat, ask your friends to choose restaurants that offer good low-calorie dishes to choose from.
 Having a friend or partner who’s willing to change their eating habits with you can help you to feel supported, and you can share healthy cooking tips with each other.